Five(-ish) things to do and see around La Danasha

 Also, if you’re into kayaking, this is an easy place to aim to land after a short ballad from St Père-sur-Loire, which is upstream and just across Sully-sur-Loire.

 It can get a bit crowded in summer when the sun is out, so better get there early as spots in the shade are in high demand.
-One area has big inflatable structures which can be fun for kids who can swim.
-There is a nice walk around the Etang too, as well as a beach restaurant.
+One area has big inflatable structures which can be fun for kids who can swim (and adults too).
+There is a nice walk around the Etang, as well as a beach restaurant.

 Namely, in the 15th century, the Scots came to the rescue of King Charles VII by virtue of the Auld Alliance treaty during an English invasion that forced the king to take refuge in nearby Bourges (more on its history here).
 The Stuart family owned Aubigny-sur-Nère, which was ceded to them by way of a ‘thank you’ gift, until the second half of the 17th century.

-During the ‘Fêtes franco-écossaises’ (this year scheduled from 11 to 13 July), it gets literally invaded by tourists.
-Concerts, with a Celtic vibe (some of which are free to attend), Scottish-themed markets, activities and ceremonies will feature on the programme, which can be found here.
+During the ‘Fêtes franco-écossaises’, held around 14 July every year, it gets literally invaded by visitors.
+Concerts, with a Celtic vibe (some of which are free to attend), Scottish-themed markets, activities and ceremonies usually feature on the programme.

 Even without the festival, Aubigny-sur-Nère is a nice place to spend a few hours and have dinner in.
 In a field near the city centre, last time I checked, there were some interesting woolly cows with horns, and (of course)… they were of the Scottish Highlands breed.
 The city also has its own pipe band!